KordingLab/KordingLab.github.io/QandA.md

 ### Research

+**What types of classes should I be thinking about taking?
+Any other topics you'd recommend I read up on in my first year?**

+You are in the driver's seat here, so at the end of the day it's up to you!
+That said, I will _strongly recommend_ that you become proficient in the following material, either by taking classes or by self-study: optimization (not just convex!), probability and stochastic processes, linear and nonlinear system theory.
+If you are interested in multi-agent systems, you should plan to take my graduate course on game theory in your second year (it presumes familiarity with optimization).

+Note that I have very explicitly _not_ recommended that you jump right into a course on machine learning or reinforcement learning.
+My experience is that taking these courses before nailing down your fundamentals in optimization and control theory can be inefficient.
+If you are interested in these topics, I certainly encourage you to take courses on them, but you will get more out of those courses if you are already familiar with the fundamentals.
+Walk before you run.

 **What kind of progress do you expect from me?**

 Once you have (essentially) finished courses in your second year, you should be able to spend full cycles on research. _In your first year_, I expect that you will focus on taking classes, building your ability to read and present academic papers, and start to get your feet wet with research by working on an existing (or new!) research project in the lab.
 The first year will look different for different people, but the bottom line is that I expect that, by the end of your first year, you should have mastered most of the essential skills you need to engage with research and passed your written qualifying exam.
 A good goal for all first year students is to think about submitting a conference paper in the fall of second year.